Skip to content

-HSP Support Groups: A Guide to 16 Communities for HSPs
+HSP Support Groups: The Updated Guide to 17 Communities for HSPs

 Are you a Highly Sensitive Person (HSP) hoping to find a support group online to connect with other HSPs?

-This post explores the importance of HSP support groups, shares examples, and guides you on how to find the right HSP community for your needs.
+This guide explores the importance of HSP support groups, shares examples, and guides you on how to find the right HSP community for your needs.

 Because you see:

-Living with the challenges and benefits of being an HSP is both a gift and a challenge.
-And possessing a heightened sensitivity to external and internal stimuli means you will also experience overwhelming emotions and may require additional support.
+Being a Highly Sensitive Person (HSP) means you possess a heightened sensitivity to external and internal stimuli, which also means you often experience overwhelming emotions and may require additional support.

-This is where HSP support groups come in.
-They provide a safe space for sensitive individuals to connect, share experiences, and learn coping strategies.
+And this is where HSP communities or HSP support groups come in.
+They provide a safe space for sensitive individuals to connect, share experiences, and learn coping techniques.

 Who is a Highly Sensitive Person?